 The Sony Alpha A5100 is a mirrorless interchangeable lens camera that was announced in August 2014 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

 Is the Sony A5100 a good camera?
-The A5100 has a Camera Elo of 2160.
-This rating puts the A5100 below average of all mirrorless interchangeable lens cameras.
+The A5100 has a Camera Elo of 2146.
+This rating puts the A5100 among the top 50 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (APS cameras), the A5100 ranks among the top 40 percent.
-Based on its within category standings, the camera earns a 3-star performance rating.
+Based on its within category standings, the camera earns a 3.5-star performance rating.

 |Mirrorless system camera|

 |400 shots per battery charge|

 |110 x 63 x 36 mm, 283 g|